0w3nM/portfolio4_restaurant/README.md

   ![Pasta](media/images/pp4_background_image_pasta.jpg)

-  - The pasta is used for the page when the user is creating a reservation.
+  - The Pasta is used for the page when the user is creating a reservation.

   ![Pizza](media/images/pp4_background_image_pizza.jpg)

   - The pizza is used when the user signs in.

   ![Soup](media/images/pp4_background_image_soup.jpg)

-  - The soup is used on the logout page.
+  - The Soup is used on the logout page.

 # -Technologies used-